frederic-perez/AmE-dictionary/data/dictionary.md

 __muttering__ _n_
 __muzzle__ _n_ :three: A muzzle is a guard that covers an animal's mouth to keep it from biting.
 If your dog is aggressive, you might have to put a muzzle on her when you take her to the dog park.
 __my ass__
+__my hands are tied__ _idiom_ You are not free to behave in the way that you would like for some reason.
 __mycoplasma__ _n_ Any of a group of very small microorganisms without cell walls, of the prokaryote class Mollicutes, that are a common cause of pneumonia and urinary tract infections.
 __myopia__ _n_ :pencil2::two::hammer:
 __myriad__ _adj_ :three: Very many.